G9000/argenta-finance/README.md

 ## Notes & Challenges

-- One of the biggest time sinks — and not particularly productive — was figuring out how to get USDC to the Sei Testnet.
+- One of the biggest time sinks, and not particularly productive, was figuring out how to get USDC to the Sei Testnet.
 The official Circle CCTP reference at [https://replit.com/@buildoncircle/cctp-v2-web-app](https://replit.com/@buildoncircle/cctp-v2-web-app) did not work for me despite multiple attempts.
 While eventually resolved via a script (`bluewater-usdc-cctp`), this consumed a disproportionate amount of the available build time.

 ## Sequence Diagram